mmgalushka/onnx-hello-world/README.md

 Moving forward it would be nice if the ONNX community adopt something like [Google Model Cards](https://modelcards.withgoogle.com/about), to provide all information relevant to the model itself and its usage.

+## ONNX Model To Graph

+As a part of this study, we were able to convert [SKLearn](exp/sklearn.md), [XGBoost](exp/xgboost.md), and [Tensorflow](exp/tensorflow.md) models to graphs using [this notebook](onnx_graph.ipynb).
+We also made the attempt to convert much bigger models such as ResNet, MaskRCNN, etc. Unfortunately for the larger models, the graph computation took a huge amount of time, so this process was manually interrupted for all attempts.

+Information-wise these graphs might be useful during the development and debugging phase.
+However, it could be quite challenging for external users to understand how the specific model works.
+Even more challenging this could be for the non-deep learning model.
+For example, an entire ML logic for the Random Forest model has been packaged into the "TreeEnsampleClassifier" node.

+For Tensorflow(Keras) it might better use the native visualization tools.
+The ONNX graph even for the relatively simple Model that consisted of few Dense layers looks rather clouded compare to the native Keras visualization.

 ## Links

 * [ONNX Official Website](https://onnx.ai/)